 Some of you may remember other apps for copying content to/from iPhone.
 I have to disappoint you… none of it works any more. iTools – barely working Chinese shit. iFunBox – doesn’t have abilities to add music on iPhone.
 TouchCopy – lets you to copy music and other content from iPhone to computer only.

-Add music to iPhone via USB flash stick
+Add music via USB flash drive for iPhone

 Ok!
 I guess previous two methods were not for you really… No problem!
 Now I’m gonna share a really cool lifehack with you – USB Flash drive which can be used with iPhone or iPad.